chanrce/monologue-finder/README.md

 - [Getting Started](#getting-started)

 ## About the Project
-Monologue Finder is designed to help actors discover monologues based on criteria such as age, gender, mood, genre, and character type.
+Shakespeare Monologue Finder is designed to help actors discover monologues based on criteria such as age, gender, mood, genre, and character type.
 This tool will assist in your search in whether you're preparing for an audition or simply exploring dramatic texts.

 ## Features
-- Search monologues by age, gender. mood, genre, and character type
+- Search monologues by play, age, gender, mood, genre, and character type
 - Save favorite monologues for later use
 - Random monologue suggestion to spark exploration
 - Ability to save favorite monologues